Note: This post was updated at 12:48 p.m. ET on June 5 and will be continually updated as additional resources become available.

-The OEWD also has created a guide for businesses and workers impacted by the outbreak.
+The OEWD has created a guide for businesses and workers impacted by the outbreak.
 Find out more: San Francisco financial aid.

 Facebook created a Small Business Grants Program that will provide $100 million in cash and ad credits to 30,000 businesses in the 30 countries where Facebook operates.